 Lebo made me who I am today.
 It gave me my best friends, my education, helped me realize my passion of acting, my home, the best and worst memories of high school really.
 I remember that first time I went on a date at Sesame Inn (the BEST Chinese restaurant ever), or that time we spent all night at the galleria, a mall for old people, waiting for multiple Harry Potter releases drinking coffee and running around.
 So many of the memories I'll be telling my children and grandchildren about occurred in the town that I desperately wanted to leave.

 I told you we push each other around.
+Yes, this was about a month ago. |

 Late nights on Washington Road eating at Aladdin's or drinking coffee from Aldo's, Homecoming, Prom, Snowball, boatride, running around bird park, way too much Starbucks coffee, spending hours in Market District or Trader Joe's pushing each other around in carts, the Greek Food Festival, Panera dates, stalking Emma Watson in the summer of 2011 and getting kicked off of school property because it's after ten (the cops literally have nothing better to do) define my four years of high school-- and I wouldn't take any of it back.